knowledge-ukraine/medlocalgpt/README.md

     set -o allexport && source medlocalgpt.env && set +o allexport
     ```

-    You can do it manually:
+    You can do it manually.

     Set embedding model: